lavinma/cse15l-lab-reports/LabReport2.md

 <br/><br/>
 ## Part 3
 <br/>I learned about the `ssh` command which I had no idea of before.
-I learned how we can connect to different servers to execute programs.
+I learned how we can connect to different servers to execute programs and how to switch the server I am connected to because it was a malfunctioning one.
 I also learned how to open browsers linked to specific ports depending on what I type in the terminal.